 RUOK is a charity aiming to battle depression and prevent suicide through creating a more connected world.

 I thought about recent conversations with friends and family about depression, anxiety, mental health and well-being.
 In the course of those conversations, I received some advice towards managing my own well-being.
 I thought I’d share it here:

 There are also things that strengthen your bubble, that add extra protective layers, that increase your bubble’s flexibility and resilience.
-These are things that make you happy, like being loved and giving love, spending time with family, being outdoors, watching a good movie or reading a good book, having a drink with a friend, taking time for yourself, doing something fun, resting well, quality sleep, exercise, experiencing joy, friendship [you know what your happy things are].
+These are things that make you happy, like being loved and giving love, spending time with family, being outdoors, watching a good movie or reading a good book, having a drink with a friend, taking time for yourself, resting well, exercise, experiencing joy, friendship [you know what your happy things are].

 When you’re not feeling OK, your protective bubble is in trouble.
 There’s a thinner veneer between you and the world.
 Doing the things that strengthen your bubble will help redress the balance.
 But sometimes it’s not enough.